Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### Scope of Search

 #### `<input type="text">`
 For a short single line of text, HTML `<input>` element is often used.
-However, due to the short length, this will mostly not be a common target of search & replace.
+However, due to the short length, this will mostly not be a common target of find & replace.
 Still, it should be included for consistency.

 There are other types of input fields (many new were added with HTML5), such as date, email, number, tel, time, and similar, but text is the standard one.

 #### `<textarea></textarea>`
 Multi-line plain-text input space.
-This should be a common target for search & replace.
+This should be a common target for find & replace.
 It is used by many sites to allow users compose longer pieces of text, one of them is new post creation on Reddit.

 #### `<div contenteditable="true"></div>`
 Enabling rich text formatting by allowing HTML tags inside the text area, `contenteditable` elements are used in Gmail, Facebook posts, Facebook Messenger, GitHub editor, Twitter, and many other sites.
 Note that `contenteditable` is a global attribute and is therefore not limited to `div` tags.

 #### `contenteditable` tag inside an `<iframe></iframe>`
 Blogger.com is an example of a site that isolates the main contenteditable area in an iframe.
-When performing search & replace we must consider the scenario where we're dealing with elements inside an `<iframe>` on the page.
+When performing find & replace we must consider the scenario where we're dealing with elements inside an `<iframe>` on the page.

 #### Other DOM
-This extension isn't meant to modify (search & replace) the raw HTML text of the page's source.
+This extension isn't meant to modify (find & replace) the raw HTML text of the page's source.
 It is limited to finding occurrences in text areas that are modifiable by users.
 There are certainly sites that might try to avoid all the options discussed above and implement their own text editor functionality.
 One noteable example is Google Docs, which is using static DOM but listen to user's keyboard events to modify it internally in JavaScript.
-Implementing your own online text editor from scratch without using contenteditable or textareas involves a lot of work, and such editor should probably include its own search & replace functionality, which is what Google Docs do.
+Implementing your own online text editor from scratch without using contenteditable or textareas involves a lot of work, and such editor should probably include its own find & replace functionality, which is what Google Docs do.

 At this point, it seems reasonable to limit the implementation to only cover the choices discussed above and wait for the user feedback to see if there are any widely-used sites containing their own implementation of text input areas.

 ### API Design
-There should be an extension background page with a content script that is programmatically injected into the page whenever the user triggers 'search & replace'.
+There should be an extension background page with a content script that is programmatically injected into the page whenever the user triggers 'find & replace'.

 TODO: Explain the reasoning behind this and how extensions work in general (https://developer.chrome.com/extensions).